carlsapp/RepoTemplate/README.md

 We always welcome contributions from others.
 For more details on ways you can help, see the [CONTRIBUTING](CONTRIBUTING) file.

 # License
 All files in this project are licensed under the GNU Lesser General Public License v3.0.
-For more details about the license, see the [LICENSE](LICENSE) file.
+For more details about the license, see the [LICENSE](LICENSE) file or [the GNU LGPL website](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 For more background on why we choose this license, see the license section of the documentation.

 # Features
 This section needs to be moved to the documentation.
 But, we'll leave it here until the documentation folder and files get created.